I am an associate professor at the Department of Political Science at the University of Oslo.

-My research interests cover a range of topics within the broader umbrellas of internal armed conflict, regime stability and economic development.
+My research interests cover a wide range of topics within the broader umbrellas of armed conflict, political development, regime stability and politics in dictatorships.
 Currently, my work can be organized as follows:

 - The institutional origins of civil war and ethnic conflict (with a primary focus on Africa).
 This was the topic of my Phd-thesis.